1. Meteorological Modeling Tools

 4. End-User Training Issues

-Although it is easy to direct interested parties to the Internet to find the necessary resources so that they can devise local solutions to local problems, it is also recognized that there is a minimum level of expertise and training required for implementation of these solutions.
+Although it is easy to direct interested parties to the Internet to find the necessary resources so that they can devise local solutions to local problems, it is also recognized that there is a also a certain level of expertise and training required for implementation of these solutions.
 On-line help and training is continuously expanding.
-For instance, the NCAR COMET program (http://meted.ucar.edu/) has on-line training for emergency management, general principals of dispersion modeling - http://www.meted.ucar.edu/dispersion/basics/index.htm, responding to hazardous emergencies – http://www.meted.ucar.edu/dispersion/disp_ops , and a more specific component http://www.meted.ucar.edu/dispersion/cam_hys/index.htm limited to HYSPLIT-CAMEO.
-Some more general information is available from the Air Pollution Training Institute - http://www.shodor.org/os411/index.html.
+For instance, the MetEd - COMET program has on-line training for Dispersion Basics and HYSPLIT Applications for Emergency Decision Support.
+There is also a more specific component for CAMEO - ALOHA.
+Some more general information is available from the Air Pollution Training Institute.

 The HYSPLIT model contains on-line help as well as contextual help through the menus of the stand-alone PC version.
-In addition, a training workshop is available at http://www.arl.noaa.gov/HYSPLIT_workshop.php.
-A Spanish version of the HYSPLIT model web site is available on-line at http://www.ciecem.uhu.es/hysplit/
+In addition, a training workshop is available.
+A Spanish version of the HYSPLIT model Web site is also available on-line.

 Arya, S. Pal, 1999, Air pollution meteorology and dispersion, Oxford University Press, ISBN 0195073983, 310 p.